Start Here!

 50% of the questions in paper one have multiple steps and paper one is designed by these lovely examiners to be difficult.
 You will find this paper difficult.
 So in 50% of the questions, the answer is not as easy as it might sound.
 In 50% of those questions, you're going to have to do a number of different steps to get the final answer.
 So this is something that also we need to start practicing.
 It's not like GCSE or multiple choice questions or little quizzes you have on the internet.
 These multiple choice questions do require you to problem solve, and they do require you to have knowledge.

-But the good news is is that the grade boundaries tend to be particularly low for paper one.
+But the good news is is that the grade boundaries are expected to be low for Paper 1A.

-So even though it's designed to be difficult, and even though you may not find it particularly easy, the grade levels are, sorry, the grade boundaries are lowered to reflect that.
+So even though it's designed to be difficult, and even though you may not find it particularly easy, the grade boundaries are lowered to reflect that.
 So it is deemed to be a fair paper.

 Example grade boundaries are: